If you're assigning this to your students, copy the worksheet to your account and save. When creating an assignment, just select it as a template!

 Using word maps or vocabulary graphic organizers is an excellent way to engage students in researching the definition of a new word as well as thinking about the term or concept in a variety of ways.
 Students can further their understanding and retention by illustrating and providing examples for each new word.
 These graphic organizers, frayer models, and flashcards are perfect for social studies.
 Teachers can edit them and add beautiful, content-specific art to customize their worksheets for each new topic.

-To make a social studies vocabulary worksheet, choose a template below!
+To make a social studies vocabulary worksheet, choose a template above!
 Once you're in the Storyboard Creator, click on each of the elements on the template to change them to fit your needs.
 When you're done, hit "Save & Exit"!
-You can print off your worksheet from the next screen, or it will be saved to your account.
+You can print your worksheet right away, or simply keep it in your storyboard library until you are ready to use it.